bleutzinn/grav-plugin-form-prefiller/README.md

         process_twig: true
 ```

-2) Using Twig variables in field labels (and in the page content if desired) requires setting `process.twig: true` in the page frontmatter.
+2) To prevent the use of old cached values the page should be excluded from the Grav cache.

-3) To prevent the use of old cached values the page should be excluded from the Grav cache.
+3) Using Twig variables in field labels (and in the page content if desired) requires setting `process.twig: true` in the page frontmatter.

-To meet requirements 2 and 3 the form page frontmatter must include these lines:
+To meet these last two requirements the form page frontmatter must include these lines:

 ```
 cache_enable: false